ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rme-cca-basics/rme-cca-fvp.md

 You are now inside the root directory of the `aemfvp-builder` container and ready to build the software stack.

-## Build the reference CCA software stack
+## Build the reference Arm CCA software stack

 You can build the Arm CCA software stack in your running container using a manifest file.
-The manifest file is a collection of all component repositories needed to build this reference stack.
+Inspect the [manifest file](https://git.gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-manifest/-/blob/AEMFVP-A-RME-2023.09.29/pinned-aemfvp-a-rme.xml) to view all the component repositories needed to build this reference stack.

 Inside the running container, change directory into the mounted directory.
 Use the repo tool and the manifest file to download the software stack: